GameTomo Releases a New Superhot Game Announcement

-Superhot is Getting a New Game and is Set in Japan
+Superhot is Getting a New Game Set in Japan

-GameTomo has revealed a new Superhot game, and this time, the setting is in Japan, and is tentatively called Superhot JP.
+GameTomo has revealed a new Superhot game, and this time, the setting is in Japan.
+It’s tentatively called Superhot JP.

 The game has been revealed on GameTomo’s official website.
-It will also be a standalone title included in the Superhot universe, with Japanese culture being a central theme to the overall feel of the game.
+It will be a standalone title included in the Superhot universe, with Japanese culture being a central theme to the overall feel of the game.
 Superhot JP is being developed in Tokyo for full immersion into the culture, with guidance from the original team to make sure the game still feels like a Superhot game.

 Superhot JP will be featuring a lot of places common in Japanese tropes.
 Places such as: